Cubs hit 3 homers, beat Pirates 8-3 to complete 3-game sweep

 TRAINER’S ROOM

-Pirates: RHP Keone Kela (right shoulder inflammation) began a rehab assignment with Triple-A Indianapolis on Saturday, striking out two in a scoreless inning .
-OF Gregory Polanco (left shoulder inflammation) went 2 for 4 with a pair of doubles and four RBIs for Indianapolis Saturday .
-INF Erik González (left clavicle fracture) had his rehab stint suspended because of a left hamstring strain.
+Pirates: RHP Keone Kela (right shoulder inflammation) began a rehab assignment with Triple-A Indianapolis on Saturday, striking out two in a scoreless inning. … OF Gregory Polanco (left shoulder inflammation) went 2 for 4 with a pair of doubles and four RBIs for Indianapolis Saturday. … INF Erik González (left clavicle fracture) had his rehab stint suspended because of a left hamstring strain.

-Cubs: C Willson Contreras didn’t start because of a sore right foot .
-RHP Carl Edwards Jr. (left thoracic strain) tossed a scoreless inning on just nine pitches Saturday night in a rehab appearance for Triple-A Iowa.
+Cubs: C Willson Contreras didn’t start because of a sore right foot. … RHP Carl Edwards Jr. (left thoracic strain) tossed a scoreless inning on just nine pitches Saturday night in a rehab appearance for Triple-A Iowa.
 There’s been no determination when Edwards might be ready to return.

 UP NEXT